accuwau/MKWHD-Installer/README.md

 This will also download WIT (for unpacking/packing your iso), and the mod. its fairly big so it might take a while on slower connections

+I'm not too experienced using python, but I wanted to make this work for both linux and windows users so I ported my original bash script to python

 ## Running :zap: